haskellcg/Company_Notes/trill_protocol_rfc7177_part_1.md

   * SNPA - Subnetwork Point of Attachment [IS-IS]
   * TRILL switch - an alternative name for an RBridge

 # 2. The TRILL Hello Environment and Purposes
+  [IS-IS] has subnetwork-independent functions and subnetwork-dependent functions.
+Currently, Layer 3 use of IS-IS supports two types of subnetworks:
+  * point-to-point link subnetworks between routers
+  * general broadcast (LAN) subnetworks

+  Because of the differeces between the environment of Layer 3 routers and the environment of TRILL Bridges, instead of the subnetwork-dependent functions used at Layer 3, which are specified in Section 8.2 and 8.4 of [IS-IS], the TRILL protocol uses modified subnetwork-dependent functions for point-to-point subnetworks and broadcast (LAN) subnetworks.
+The differences between the TRILL and Layer 3 environemnts are described through 2.1 to 2.4.

 ## 2.1.
 RBridge Interconnection by Ethernet
+  TRILL supports the interconnection of RBridges by multi-access LAN links such as Ehernet.
+Because this includes general bridged LANs [802.1Q], the links between RBridges may contain devices or services that can restrict LAN connectivity, such as [802.1Q] bridges or carrier Ethernet services.
+In addition, RBridge Ethernet ports, like [802.1Q] ports, can be configured to restrict input/output on a LAN basis.

+  For this reason, TRILL Data and TRILL IS-IS packets are sent on Ethernet links in a Designated VLAN that is assumed to provide connectivity between all RBridges on the link.
+The Designated VLAN is dictated for a LAN link by the elected Designated RBridge on that link (DRB, equivalent to the Designated Intermediate System at Layer 3).
+On an RBridge Ethernet port configured as point-to-point, TRILL Data and IS-IS packets are sent in that port's Desired Designated VLAN, regardless of the state of any other ports on the link.
+Connectivity on an Ethernet link configured as point-to-point generally depends on both ends being configued with the same Desired Designated VLAN.
+Because TRILL Data packets flow between RBridges on an Ethernet link only in the link's Designated VLAN, adjacency for routing calculation is based only on connectivity characteristics in the VLAN.

+  (Non-Ethernet links, such as PPP [RFC6361] generally do not have any Outer.VLAN labeling, so the Designated VLAN for such links has no effect)

 ## 2.2.
 Handling Native Frames
 ## 2.3.
 Zero or Minimal Configuration
 ## 2.4.
 MRU Robustness